Subglottic stenosis

 Subglottic stenosis is a congenital or acquired narrowing of the subglottic airway.
 It can be congenital, acquired, iatrogenic, or very rarely, idiopathic.
 It is defined as the narrowing of the portion of the airway that lies between the vocal cords and the lower part of the cricoid cartilage.
 In a normal infant, the subglottic airway is 4.5-5.5 millimeters wide, while in a premature infant, the normal width is 3.5 millimeters.
 Subglottic stenosis is defined as a diameter of under 4 millimeters in an infant.
 Acquired cases are more common than congenital cases due to prolonged intubation being introduced in the 1960s.
-It is most frequently caused by certain medical procedures or external trauma, although infections and systemic diseases can also cause it.
+It is most frequently caused by certain medical procedures or external trauma, although infections and systemic or autoimmune diseases can also cause it.

 Signs and symptoms

 Symptoms may range from stridor during exercise to complete obstruction of the airway.
 In idiopathic cases, symptoms may be mistaken for asthma.
 In congenital cases, symptoms occur soon after birth, and include difficulty breathing, stridor, and air hunger.
 If the vocal cords are affected, symptoms may include inability to make sound, and an unusual cry.